Interstate 785: Future

-Once the entire Greensboro Urban Loop is completed, NCDOT and Greensboro DOT plan to extend Cone Boulevard (SR 2565) toward the McLeansville area and add an interchange.
+Following the Greensboro Urban Loop completion, NCDOT and Greensboro DOT plan to extend Cone Boulevard (SR 2565) toward the McLeansville area and add an interchange.
 Plans for the interchange have existed since 2004; however, no time table or funding is available at this time, as it is expected to wait for the completion of the Greensboro Urban Loop.

 The state has allocated funding as of September 2019 to upgrade US 29 north of I-785 to the US 158/North Carolina Highway 14 (NC 14) junction in Reidsville to interstate standards, necessary for I-785 to be signed northward to Virginia, however construction is scheduled towards the middle of the decade, after the completion of the urban loop, and is estimated at a cost of $89 million.
 Roadway improvement and interchange upgrades to Summit Avenue (SR 2526) and Reedy Fork Parkway (SR 2790) in Browns Summit is planned to begin in 2020 with a scheduled completion in 2023, known as STIP Number R-4707, with an estimated cost of $44.1 million.
 NCDOT is currently upgrading exit signage for the current US 29 freeway stretch situated north of NC 14 in Reidsville.
 I-785 is now funded and committed project by NCDOT from its current ending point at exit 14 to US 29/US 158 exit 153 at the northernmost Reidsville city limits.
 While fully funded, the project is divided into schedule to begin in 2020 with two interchanges located within Guilford and Rockingham counties.